Welcome to your home!

 15 N Baldwin: Tenants are responsible for snow removal.
 Please check your lease.

-1025 E Johnson, Unit 2: You are responsible to sweep or shovel snow from the upper deck.
+1025 E Johnson, Unit 2: You are responsible to sweep or shovel snow from the back sidewalk & the upper deck.
 DO NOT USE salt as this will kill trees and grass and is not recommended for care of the deck flooring.

 STORAGE: Please do not store items outside or on the decks.
 Bikes can be locked to the railing on the decks, and chairs and a table is ok on the decks and porches.
 Please limit potted plants, that may retain water on the wood decks.
 Please do not store bikes or items in the common areas (entrances).
-Limited storage available at 15 N Baldwin.
 Please respect the owners property, which includes lumber, paint and other construction supplies.
 This is NOT to be used by tenants.

 SUBLET: Any sublet must have written approval of the manager prior to occupancy by new resident.
 Resident understands and